 - Choose a suitable powder so you can see where it makes contact.
 Common examples include talc, dry deodorant, and flour.

 - Line up your preferred detection agent along strategic areas, including the arrow rest and all parts of the arrow from three inches in front of the fletching all the way back, including the fletching itself.

 - Fire an arrow and check to see if the powdered spots show any signs of "tracking".

 - If there is no sign of tracking, then there are no clearance issues.
 However, some fine-tuning will be required if the reverse is the case.
 Identify where your arrow is making contact with the rest so you can fine-tune the rest and other parts as needed.

 Typical solutions for clearance problems include:

-Repeat the testing after making each adjustment to determine if you’ve achieved the desired result.
+Repeat the test after making adjustments to determine if you’ve achieved the desired result.

 Archery and accuracy go hand in hand.
 Optimal accuracy stems from properly tuned equipment as much as quality marksmanship.
-Making an effort to fine-tune your bow and arrows can significantly improve your shooting accuracy and help you shoot your full potential.
-However, it is crucial to carry out recurve bowtuning according to the standard specifications discussed in this article to prevent the limbs or the riser from being ruined.
+Making an effort to fine-tune your recurve bow to your arrows can significantly improve your shooting accuracy and help you shoot your full potential.
+However, it is crucial to carry out recurve bow tuning according to the standard specifications discussed in this article to prevent the limbs or the riser from being ruined.